 The purpose of this course is to help students design better systems by taking into account the "human" component of the system.
-Our goal is improved system usability by taking a "usercentered" design orientation.
+Our goal is improved system usability by taking a "user-centered" design orientation.
 The course focuses on human performance characteristics and limitations.
 It includes such topics as perception, cognition, memory, and decision making.
 It also includes system design and safety issues for addressing these characteristics and limitations, and research & evaluation methods for improving system development.

+I use the full grading scale, including pluses and minuses.
+In general, that means the following grading range: A (\geq 90), B (80 to 89), C (70 to 79), D (60 to 69), and F (< 60).
 Your course grade will be based on three exams including the final exam (each worth 20% of your grade), a student project (20%), and class participation (20%).
-I use the full grading scale, including pluses and minuses.
 The exams will be based on questions that I handout in class.
 The questions will cover material presented in the textbook and class.
 The exams are closed-book and closed-notes.
 I will tell you which questions have the highest probability of being on the exams during the review period.
 I will not review written answers to questions prior to the exams.
 So, please use the review period to make sure you know the answers to questions that might be on the exams.
 Laptops cannot be used to take the exams.

 I expect students to read the material for each week's class before the class so that they can answer questions about it.
 Since I will use a seminar format, class participation is critical to its successful implementation.
 Therefore, I will grade class participation after each class session.
 You'll receive 1 point for actively participating, 0.70 points for attending class but not participating, and no points if you do not attend class.
-Since there are 21 class periods for class participation, you could receive 21 points if you actively participate in all those classes.
 You are permitted to miss 2 classes, with prior notification.

-Students can work individually or in 2-person teams on their project.
+Students can work individually or in 2-person teams for their project.
 The project must involve data collection and analysis, such as conducting an experiment or usability test.
 You are required to use statistical tests to support your conclusions.
 (Failure to use statistical tests probably will result in a loss of two letter grades on the project grade.)
-The result of the project will be a 10 to 15 minute presentation (with viewgraphs).
+The project deliverable will be a 10 to 15 minute presentation (with viewgraphs).
 Presentations will be given the last two weeks of class.
 Students who present on Nov.
-27th will receive an additional 3 points; those who present on Nov.
-29th will receive an additional 2 points; and those who present on Dec.
-4th will receive an additional point.
+26th will receive an additional 2 points; and those who present on Dec.
+3rd will receive an additional point.
 These additional points easily could be the difference between a B+ and an A- in the course.
 I will give date priority to students who need additional points.

-SYLLABUS: Human Factors Engineering (SYST 470-01, Fall 2012)
+SYLLABUS: Human Factors Engineering (SYST 470-01, Fall 2013)